julurisaichandu/hci_website/README.md

 ```bash
 python backend.py
 ```
-The Flask server will run on http://localhost:8501
+The Flask server will run on http://localhost:5000

 ### Start the Frontend
 In a new terminal:
 ```bash
 streamlit run frontend.py
 ```
-The Streamlit interface will be available at http://localhost:5000
+The Streamlit interface will be available at http://localhost:8501

 ## Usage

 1. Open the Streamlit app in your browser at http://localhost:8501
-2. Click the "Click here to greet 'Hello World' creatively" button
+2. Click the "Click here to for 'Hello World' greetings" button
 3. View the generated creative greeting from the Groq API in the UI

 ## Code Documentation